teresabowe/furniture-restoration-collective/README.md

 ---

-- As a shopper, I can view order confirmation so that I can check that I have made the correct purchase (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/19" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/197/hovercard">#19</a>
+As a shopper, I can view order confirmation so that I can check that I have made the correct purchase (must-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/19" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/197/hovercard">#19</a>

-1. Once the Complete Order is pressed, the order cofirmation is shown
+1. Once the Complete Order is pressed, the order confirmation is shown

 Expected Result: The correct purchase was made.